Please note that by continuing to use this site you consent to the terms of our

 The Logs section shows activity triggered by data-loss prevention rules.
 In the Reports section, you can run a variety of preconfigured reports in the categories Users, Endpoint Protection and Web Control.
 These include reports on users who have violated policies by trying to access blocked apps or websites.

 The People page lets you manage users and groups.
 These include Windows device users (which are added automatically) and also console users.
 In the details page for each user, you can see devices that the user has signed into, and run scans and updates on these.

 On the Policies page, you can edit the configuration to be applied to endpoints.
 There are separate policies for Threat Protection, Peripheral Control, Application Control, Data Loss Prevention, Web Control, Update Management and Windows Firewall.
 You can apply policies to computers, users, or groups of either.

 The Settings page lets you configure options to be applied to the whole network.
 Examples include Directory Service, Role Management (standard and custom permissions for console users), Tamper Protection, Website Management, Proxy Configuration, and Data Loss Prevention Rules.
 You can download installers for the endpoint protection client from the Protect Devices page.

-Under Computers (screenshot below), you can see a list of your devices with name, IP address, OS version, installed Sophos products, encryption status, last user, date/time of last use, and group.
+Under Computers (screenshot below), you can see a list of your devices with name, IP address, OS version, installed Sophos products, last user, date/time of last use, and group.
 Mousing over the little button to the right of the IPv4 address will display IPv6 addresses.
-Clicking Manage Endpoint Software shows you which computers are eligible for which Sophos software, and which of these actually have it installed.
-You can remove devices from the console with the Delete button.
+You can remove selected devices from the console with the Delete button.

 Windows Endpoint Protection Client